HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.languages.javascript.md

 Automatic imports speed up coding by suggesting available variables throughout your project and its dependencies.
 When you select one of these suggestions, VS Code automatically adds an import for it to the top of the file.

-Just start typing to see [[vs.1.7.#intellisense]] for all available JavaScript symbols in your current project.
+Just start typing to see [intellisense](#intellisense) for all available JavaScript symbols in your current project.
 Auto import suggestions show where they will be imported from:

 ![Global symbols are shown in the suggestion list](/assets/auto-import-before-31i8016e4iii.png)